What is a QROPS pension ?

 - Taking on the running costs that are currently paid by your existing scheme.

 - Exposed to investment risk that is currently borne by the existing scheme.

-Most types of pension scheme can be transferred to a QROPS with the exception of the following:
+Most types of pension schemes can be transferred to a QROPS, with the exception of the following:

 - Defined benefit schemes where pensions are already in payment